veesergey/YelpCamp/README.md

 ## Setup
 No setup necessary!
-This application is currently live and can be found [here!](www.veesergey.com)
+This application is currently live and can be found at [www.veesergey.com](www.veesergey.com).

 ## Features
 List of features